 Yoga should bring about harmony within, and that harmony should be expanded externally into the world around us.
 Yoga makes us better humans, more loving, insightful, grateful, and compassionate toward others.
 These attributes are useless unless expressed in the outside world around us.
 Urban Sadhu Yoga™ expresses yoga in the world through spiritual activism focused on key issues such as veganism, environmentalism, and social justice for all beings. ™

-We are very excited to begin several new class types in January.
+We are very excited to bring several new class types to Urban Sadhu.

 • Tri-Guna Yoga Class – In the Tri-Guna class the class is divided into three equal sections, giving equal time to the three energetics.
 25 minutes vigorous Vinyasa Yoga, 25 minutes healing Yin Yoga, and 25 minutes pranayama and meditation with a final result of total yogic bliss.

 • Yoga Nidra (yoga sleep) – Yoga Nidra is a form of Pratyahara (sensory withdrawal), where awareness is slowly drawn from the external world, the body, its functions, the mind, its thoughts and feelings, allowing us to connect to the deeper unconscious inner peace.

 • Pranayama Meditation – A new class beginning with breath work that allows us to enter a state of deep meditation with ease.